Munson-Williams-Proctor Arts Institute: Museum of art

-The museum has an extensive collection of European and American art.
-A highlight of the permanent collection is the first of the two original sets of Thomas Cole's famous series of paintings titled The Voyage of Life: The second set is at the National Gallery Washington, DC.
+The museum has an extensive collection of European and American art, with a permanent collection of over 25,000 works.A highlight of the permanent collection is the first of the two original sets of Thomas Cole's famous series of paintings titled The Voyage of Life: The second set is at the National Gallery Washington, DC.

 School of art

 The art school was begun 1936, when The Arts Guild of New York City moved its school to a remodeled garage on the ground of the Institute and, under the name of the School of Related Arts and Sciences, began to offer courses in visual arts, the history and philosophy of art, and comparative symbolism.

-In 1999, MWPAI became a satellite campus of the Pratt Institute.
+In 1999, Munson became a satellite campus of the Pratt Institute.
 A program called Pratt at Munson-Williams-Proctor or PrattMWP allows students to study for two years in Utica, New York, called a "Foundations Program", before completing their Bachelor of Fine Arts degree at Pratt Institute's main campus in Brooklyn, New York.
 PrattMWP is accredited by the National Association of Schools of Art and Design, Middle States Association, and New York State Education Department.